Web API

 has enough rights to execute Docker commands.

-Among three sections, only the process_queue
+Among three sections, process_queue

-Process Queue
+6.3 Process Queue

-By using a queuing system for individual per-workspace per-job processor runs, specifically as message queueing with RabbitMQ, the reliability and flexibility of the Processing Server are greatly improved over a system directly coupling the workflow engine and distributed processor instances.
+By using a queuing system for individual per-workspace per-job processor runs, specifically as message queuing with RabbitMQ, the reliability and flexibility of the Processing Server are greatly improved over a system directly coupling the workflow engine and distributed processor instances.

 finishes successfully, it sends a positive ACK signal to RabbitMQ.
 In case of failure, it tries again three times before